Treatment-Resistant Depression

 Emergency Help Available 24/7

-For a mental health emergency, call 911 or go to the nearest emergency room.
+For a mental health emergency, call 988 or go to the nearest emergency room.
+988 is the national suicide and crisis hotline.
 You can also call the San Diego Crisis Line at 888-724-7240 for confidential, free support.

 UC San Diego Health Emergency Departments